Science Advance: CTSA-supported Research Finds Parent Training Effective for Reducing Behavior Problems Associated with Autism

 The Georgia CTSA is a statewide partnership between Emory, Morehouse School of Medicine, Georgia Tech, and University of Georgia and is one of a national consortium striving to improve the way biomedical research is conducted across the country.
 The consortium, funded through the National Center for Advancing Translational Sciences one of the National Institutes of Health’s Clinical and Translational Science Awards (CTSA), shares a common vision to translate laboratory discoveries into treatments for patients, engage communities in clinical research efforts, and train the next generation of clinical investigators.
 Healthcare Innovation Program-ACTSI seed grants fund multi-investigator and multidisciplinary teams examining healthcare services and clinical effectiveness.
 Awards support innovative approaches that address issues of healthcare quality, costs, and/or access that are consistent with the goals of the Healthcare Innovation Program.

-The Emory-Georgia Tech Healthcare Innovation Program (HIP), in partnership with the Georgia CTSA and Georgia State University, is pleased to request applications for the third round of student grants in healthcare innovation.
-Grants will...
+The Emory-Georgia Tech Healthcare Innovation Program (HIP), in partnership with the Emory Synergy Award Program and the Georgia CTSA, is pleased to announce the recipients of research seed grants in Healthcare Innovation.
+Seed grants will fund...